Melissa Helquist: Director

 Our Academic Advisory Committee is comprised of educators from local higher education institutions and K-12 schools/districts who advise the CWC on innovative pedagogical approaches, facilitate opportunities for research and scholarship and explore avenues for student involvement in and through the CWC.

 Clint Gardner (Chair) is the Coordinator of the Salt Lake Community College (SLCC) Student Writing Center in Salt Lake City, Utah.
-He currently serves as Past President of the International Writing Centers Association (IWCA), having completed hist two-year term as President in 2007.
+He currently serves as Archivist and TYCA-West National Representative for the Two-year College Association (TYCA) of the National Council of Teachers of English (NCTE).
+He also served as Secretary of TYCA (2008-2011).
+His other professional leadership include the International Writing Centers Association (President 2005-2007) and in the Rocky Mountain Writing Centers Association.
 His writing center research and development include the work of peer writing consultants (tutors) in a community college writing center and the use of online resources to bring writing center services who cannot attend the Student Writing Center in person.
 One the most important aspects of his writing center work is to support and offer feedback to the student writers who come to the SLCC Student Writing Center, as well as to the SLCC Students who work as peer writing consultants in the Center.
 Clint teaches college composition and literature with a particular interest in discourse studies and genre theory.
-His literary interest include Shakespeare and British Modernists.

 Ron Christiansen, SLCC English Department